Skip to content

 • Child 2: CHF 125,000 at 2% = CHF 2,500

 Total Erbschaftssteuer: CHF 5,000 on a CHF 500,000 Bitcoin estate.
-The spouse exemption dominates at this estate size.
+At this size the spouse exemption dominates.

 Scenario B: CHF 2,000,000 Bitcoin estate, two children only (no surviving spouse)